 Clearly, there are many benefits to incorporating teletherapy into an existing practice; so why aren’t more PTs doing so?
 Well, many would-be telehealth adopters find themselves asking, “Can I bill for teletherapy services?”
 And unfortunately, the answer to that question isn’t so simple.

-PTs’ ability to bill insurance companies for telehealth services depends on several factors, including (but not limited to) the type of insurance at play and state-specific laws.
+PTs’ ability to bill insurance companies for telehealth reimbursement depends on several factors, including (but not limited to) the type of insurance at play and state-specific laws.

 Payer Variation for Telehealth Billing

 If you’re interested in billing insurance providers for teletherapy, it’s important to understand that there are no across-the-board rules for this process.

 Medicare does not include PTs, OTs, or SLPs on its current list of approved telehealth providers.
 So, if you’re wondering whether you can bill Medicare for telehealth services, the answer is currently “no.” Additionally, there are no telehealth-specific CPT codes at this time, but that could change in the future.